U.S. grants TPS to nationals of Venezuela: How to apply for TPS?

 Initial Registration Period for TPS Venezuela

-The initial registration period to apply for TPS and EAD work authorization under the TPS Venezuela designation is open for a period of 6 months (or 180 days) between March 9, 2021 and September 5, 2021.
+The registration period to apply for TPS and EAD work authorization under the TPS Venezuela designation is open for a period of 3 months (or 90 days) between September 8, 2022 and November 7, 2022.
 The TPS and EAD applications must be filed with USCIS as discussed below.

-If you believe you may qualify for temporary protected status, you should apply for TPS and EAD work authorization as soon as possible because the initial registration period is only open for a limited time between March 9, 2021 to September 5, 2021.
+If you believe you may qualify for temporary protected status, you should apply for TPS and EAD work authorization as soon as possible because the initial registration period is only open for a limited time between September 8, 2022 and November 7, 2022.

 Individuals who apply for and receive TPS and who are also covered by Deferred Enforced Departure (DED) do not need to apply for work permits (EAD cards) under both programs.
 USCIS recommends that those who are eligible for both programs apply for TPS ONLY during the initial registration period in case they do not qualify for TPS late filing after DED has expired.